Vehicle armour: Layout

 For efficiency, the heaviest armour on an armoured fighting vehicle (AFV) is placed on its front.
 Tank tactics require the vehicle to always face the likely direction of enemy fire as much as possible, even in defence or withdrawal operations.

 Sloping and curving armour can both increase its protection.
 Given a fixed thickness of armour plate, a projectile striking at an angle must penetrate more armour than one impacting perpendicularly.
 An angled surface also increases the chance of deflecting a projectile.
-This can be seen on v-hull designs, which direct the force of an Improvised explosive device or landmine away from the crew compartment, increasing crew survivability.
+This can be seen on v-hull designs, which direct the force of an improvised explosive device or landmine away from the crew compartment, increasing crew survivability.

 Spall liners

 Beginning during the Cold War, many AFVs have spall liners inside of the armour, designed to protect crew and equipment inside from fragmentation (spalling) released from the impact of enemy shells, especially high-explosive squash head warheads.
-Spall liners are made of Kevlar, Dyneema, Spectra Shield, or similar materials.
+Spall liners are made of aramids (Kevlar, Twaron), UHMWPE (Dyneema, Spectra Shield), or similar materials.

 Appliqué

 Appliqué armour, or add-on armour, consists of extra plates mounted onto the hull or turret of an AFV.
 The plates can be made of any material and are designed to be retrofitted to an AFV to withstand weapons that can penetrate the original armour of the vehicle.
 An advantage of appliqué armour is the possibility to tailor a vehicle's protection level to a specific threat scenario.